NatnaelSisay/Rossmann-Pharmaceuticals-Sales-Prediction/README.md

 # Rossmann-Pharmaceuticals

 ## About
-Rossmann Pharmaceuticals is a pharmaceutical chain that has 1115 stores.
-Rossmann Pharmaceuticals’ finance team wants to forecast sales in all their 1115 stores across several cities six weeks ahead of time.
-The data team identified factors such as promotions, competition, school and state holidays, seasonality, and locality as necessary for predicting the sales across the various stores.
-In this project, we are building an end-to-end product that delivers this prediction to analysts in the finance team.
+There are 1115 locations for the pharmacy chain Rossmann Pharmaceuticals.
+The finance department of Rossmann Pharmaceuticals aims to predict sales six weeks in advance for all 1115 of its stores spread throughout numerous cities.
+The data team determined that in order to estimate the sales across different stores, factors including promotions, competition, school and state holidays, seasonality, and geography were crucial.
+We are creating an end-to-end product for the finance team in this project that will offer this projection to analysts.

 ## Content
 The project convers
 - EDA( EXploratory data analysis)
 - Sklearn Pipleine
-- ML model training
+- ML(Machine Learning) model training

 On progress
 - Deep Learning